freebsd/freebsd-quarterly/2019q3/powerpc.md

  - powerpc64 on older Apple Power Macs, on a continuing but secondary basis.
 Any FreeBSD version should work.

  - powerpc64 on x5000.
 However, this is still developer-only quality.
    FreeBSD 13 is recommended.

  - powerpcspe on Amiga A1222.
+However, this is still developer-only quality.
+   FreeBSD 13 is recommended.

 The software status: